proofzero/rollupid/README.md

 ### 3iD

-The [3iD/](3iD/) directory contains an Expo React Native Web application.
+The [threeid/](threeid/) directory contains an Remix React Web application.
 3ID is an opt-in service that providers users a super-charged “gravatar”-like service that gives users control and privacy over their application data and p2p messaging.
+For more information visit [3ID](https://threeid.xyz).

 ### Browser Extension